gioconno/bash/README.md

-# bash
+# bash-utils
-Tips and tricks for bash
+Tips and tricks for bash.